Rock and Hard Place: Opening

-As rain begins to fall, a close-up scan of a small patch of desert stops on a blue flower, then settles on a piece of broken glass.
+The episode starts with a close-up scan of a small patch of desert, stops on a blue flower.
+Rain begins to fall, then the camera settles on a piece of broken glass.

 Main story

 The truck Nacho Varga is driving after his escape breaks down.
-He conceals himself in an abandoned oil tanker until the Cousins move on with their search.
-He later cleans himself at a mechanic's shop and makes a farewell call to his father, Manuel.
-He then calls Mike Ehrmantraut, asks to speak to Gus Fring, and offers to surrender as long as his father is protected.
+He conceals himself in an abandoned oil tanker until the Cousins move on with their search and night falls.
+The next day, he cleans himself at a mechanic's shop and makes a farewell call to his father, Manuel.
+He calls Mike Ehrmantraut, asks to speak to Gus Fring, and offers to surrender as long as his father is protected.
 Gus' men smuggle Nacho into the U.S., and Mike administers a beating so it appears Nacho was captured.
 Mike and Nacho review the plan for Nacho to absolve Gus of blame for Lalo's death.
 After confessing, Nacho will attempt to flee so Victor can kill him, guaranteeing the Salamancas will not torture him.

 Jimmy McGill and Kim Wexler conspire to obtain duplicates of Howard Hamlin's car and vanity license plate as part of their plan to force a resolution of the Sandpiper case but realize that actually obtaining access to his car is more feasible.
 Jimmy and Kim work with Huell Babineaux and another associate to obtain copies of Howard's car key and remote unlock button.
 Huell tells Jimmy he does not understand why two legitimate lawyers would commit crimes.
 Jimmy makes an unconvincing argument about doing wrong to accomplish a greater good.
-Prosecutor Suzanne Ericsen connects Jimmy to Lalo Salamanca and Nacho, tells Kim that Lalo is dead, and asks Kim to persuade Jimmy to inform on the Salamancas.
+Prosecutor Suzanne Ericsen connects Jimmy to Lalo Salamanca and Nacho.
+She tells Kim that Lalo is dead, and asks Kim to persuade Jimmy to inform on the Salamancas.

-While Mike watches from a distance and trains his rifle on the location, Gus, Tyrus, and Victor meet with Juan Bolsa, Hector Salamanca, and the Cousins to hand Nacho over.
-As planned, Nacho claims he aided the Alvarezes to kill Lalo.
+Gus, Tyrus, and Victor meet with Juan Bolsa, Hector Salamanca, and the Cousins to hand Nacho over, while Mike trains his sniper rifle on the meeting location from a distance.
+As planned, Nacho claims he aided the rival Alvarez cartel to kill Lalo.
 He then bolsters his confession by revealing that he tried to kill Hector, but Gus saved him.
-Nacho uses the piece of broken glass he retrieved from Gus' trash to cut his restraints, seize Bolsa's gun, and kill himself.
+Nacho uses the piece of broken glass he retrieved from Gus' trash to cut his restraints, seizes Bolsa's gun, and shoots himself in the head.
 As Gus and his men depart, the Cousins assist Hector to fire bullets into Nacho's lifeless body.